digimarketingai/KnowledgeLink-AI/README.md

     -   **"上傳您的知識庫文件 / Upload your knowledge base file"** (must be a `.txt` file).
 3. Click the **"✅ 啟動 AI 聊天機器人 / Activate AI Chatbot"** button.
 4. The interface will switch to the **Chat Mode**, and you can now start asking questions in either Chinese or English!

-#### 📂 File Structure

--   `app.py`: The main Python script containing all backend logic and the bilingual Gradio UI.
--   `requirements.txt`: Defines the required Python packages for the project.
--   `README.md`: The document you are currently reading.
--   `.gitignore`: Tells Git which files or directories to ignore.

----

-Created by [digimarketingai].